 Those critical of young people and young students may lament that they aren’t taking advantage of opportunities that may seem readily in front of them.
-Is it true that there’s a lot of unclaimed, unearned financial aid going around for the taking— the financial analysts at NerdWallet found that a whopping $2.6 billion in college award money went unclaimed over the 2018-2019 academic year.
+Is it true that there’s a lot of unclaimed, unearned financial aid going around for the taking— the financial analysts at NerdWallet found that a whopping $2.6 billion in college award money went unclaimed over the 2018-2019 academic year, including student loans available.

 However, these critics of younger generations may overlook the responsibilities and obligations that so many students have to balance on top of pursuing any extra side hustles to support themselves.
 More often than not, easy money doesn’t come as easily as most would ideally desire.